rafsanlab/BioSpecML/README.md

   ```python
   !git clone https://github.com/rafsanlab/biospecml.git
   ```
-2. edits any .py files needed.
+2. edits any .py files needed in src folder.
 3. pip install from the cloned path (here is the example in Colab):
   ```python
   !pip install '/content/biospecml'